jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi/post.md

 ## Creating an S3 bucket to hold the assets

 Now we should be ready to get our first piece of infrastructure setup in pulumi!
+To get pulumi to create the stack on AWS, just run `pulumi up`:

 ```console
 $ pulumi up